SmithEcophysLab/biol43506350_spring2025/notes/notes_2025.01.23.md

 		- do you buy it?

 ## Homework
-- Read Reich (2014).
+- Read Von Caemmerer and Farquhar (1981).
 The full citation and link can be found in the [readings](../readings) folder.
-	- complete reading feedback for Reich (2014)
+	- complete reading feedback

 ## In-class notes